debops/debops/docs/defaults-configuration.rst

 ``delete``
   Optional.
 Delete specified rule file.
 Possible values: ``False`` or ``True``

-Depending on the choosen type, many additional variables are supported.
+Depending on the chosen type, many additional variables are supported.
 Please check the template files located in the ``templates/etc/ferm/filter-input.d/`` directory.